ComputerProsLLC/nginx_lancache/README.md

 * All zone's need a base '@' A record and a wildcard * record pointing to your on premises cache.

-## Implementation Method 1 (Local DNS Option)
+## Implementation Method 1 (Automated Install)

 This method is for sites with a pre-existing onsite DNS server.

+1. Create a linux VM (Debian was used for this variation) with 2GB ram and 100GB disk space, and install Nginx.
+2. Place the `setup-cache.sh` file on the new server and run as root.
+3. On your local DNS server, install the zones listed in the "Intercepted Zones" section above with both base and wildcard A records pointing to the IP address you gave your linux VM.

+## Implementation Method 2 (Local DNS Option)

+This method is for sites with a pre-existing onsite DNS server.

-1. Create a linux VM (CentOS was used for this variation) with 2GB ram and 100GB disk space, and install Nginx.
+1. Create a linux VM (Debian was used for this variation) with 2GB ram and 100GB disk space, and install Nginx.
 2. Implement the nginx.conf configuration and change the two resolver locations to an upstream DNS server that you WILL NOT use for the local DNS interception - eg. 8.8.8.8 / 8.8.4.4.
 3. On your local DNS server, install the zones listed in the "Intercepted Zones" section above with both base and wildcard A records pointing to the IP address you gave your linux VM.

-## Implementation Method 2 (Local DHCP Option)
+## Implementation Method 3 (Local DHCP Option)

 This method is for sites with no onsite DNS server.